lewisjb337/lewisjb337/README.md

 # Hey there<img src="https://raw.githubusercontent.com/nixin72/nixin72/master/wave.gif" alt="Waving hand animated gif" height="45" width="45" /></h1>

-Self-taught software / web developer with 2+ years of commercial experience and extensive knowledge of current web technologies and software development.
+Self-taught software / web developer with 2+ years of commercial experience and extensive knowledge of contemporary web technologies and software development.
 Currently working as a Full Stack Developer at [4C Offshore Ltd](https://www.4coffshore.com/) with a primary focus on developing our customer dashboard using C#, JavaScript and other major web technologies.

 <br>